Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Joaquim FORTUNY i Vizcarro (Cunit, Tarragona, Spain)

-Today, we see how Jesus brought new times with him and a new doctrine, which He taught with authority; and we also realize how, as usual with new things, they clash with prevailing praxis and environment.
-Thus, in the pages preceding today's Gospel, we see Jesus forgiving the paralytic of his sins and healing his disease while the scribes are shocked; or, Jesus telling Matthew, a tax collector, to follow him, and eating with him and other publicans and sinners, while the Pharisees were “going up the walls”; and, in today's Gospel, John's disciples are the ones to approach Jesus, because they do not understand that He and his disciples do not fast.
+Today we notice how new times began with Jesus, a new doctrine, taught with authority, and how all these new things clashed with the prevailing practice and environment.
+Thus, in the pages preceding the Gospel we are contemplating, we see Jesus forgiving the sins of the paralytic and healing his illness, while the scribes are scandalized; Jesus calling Matthew, the tax collector, and eating with him and other tax collectors and sinners; and the Pharisees "climbing the walls".
+And in today's Gospel, it is John's disciples who approach Jesus because they do not understand why He and his disciples do not fast.

-Jesus, who never leaves anyone without an answer, replies: “Can the wedding guests mourn as long as the bridegroom is with them?
-The days will come when the bridegroom is taken away from them, and then they will fast” (Mt 9:15).
-Fasting was, and still is, a penitential practice “which prepare us for the liturgical feasts; they help us acquire mastery over our instincts and freedom of heart” (Catechism of the Catholic Church, n.
-2043) and requests the Divine Mercy.
-But in those moments, God's infinite mercy and love was amidst them with Jesus' presence, the Incarnated Verb.
+Jesus, who never leaves anyone without an answer, will say to them: "Can the wedding guests mourn as long as the bridegroom is with them?
+The days will come when the bridegroom is taken away from them, and then they will fast" (Mt 9:15).
+Fasting was, and is, a penitential practice that will "help us acquire mastery over our instincts and freedom of heart" (Catechism of the Church, no. 2043) and to implore divine mercy.
+But in those moments, the mercy and infinite love of God was among them in the presence of Jesus, the Incarnate Word.
 How could they fast?
-There was only one possible attitude: joy, while enjoying the presence of God made man.
-How could they fast when Jesus had revealed to them a new way to relate to God, a new spirit that was breaking all those old manners and customs?
+There was only one possible attitude: joy, rejoicing in the presence of God made man.
+How could they fast if Jesus had revealed to them a new way of relating to God, a new spirit that broke with all those old ways of acting?

-We are living in times of expectation.
-This is why it is convenient to renew ourselves every day with the new spirit of Jesus, to give up our old routines, to abstain from what may prevent us from advancing towards a full identification of Christ, towards sanctity.
-“Fair is our crying —our fasting— if we have a burning desire to see him” (St. Augustine).
+We are in times of expectation.
+Therefore, we should renew ourselves every day with the new spirit of Jesus, break away from routines, fast from everything that prevents us from advancing toward a full identification with Christ, toward holiness.
+"Our weeping—our fasting—is just if we burn with desire to see him" (Saint Augustine).

-We pray the Virgin Mother to grant us the grace we need to live the joy of knowing we are her beloved children.
+We implore Saint Mary to grant us the graces we need to live the joy of knowing ourselves to be beloved children.

 Thoughts on Today's Gospel